tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are bdq:Empty; COMPLIANT if the values of dwc:country and dwc:countryCode match national-level country name and matching country code respectively in the bdq:sourceAuthority
+Count the number of VALIDATION_COUNTRYCOUNTRYCODE_CONSISTENT in the MultiRecord that have Response.result=COMPLIANT.

 #### Information Elements